Electromagnetic energy (EME) transports the signals that many devices need to function.

-When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2018 mobile phone base station deployment and relevant state/territory planning laws.
+When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2020 mobile phone base station deployment and relevant state/territory planning laws.
 The code requires the carrier to make site EME assessments in accordance with an ARPANSA prediction methodology and report format.

 You can complain if you think a carrier has not followed the code.

-We put EME safety rules in the licences, including those used by carriers and broadcasters.
+We put EME safety rules in radiocommunications licences, including those used by carriers and broadcasters.

-We tell operators that if anyone can get close to their transmitter, EME levels must be below ARPANSA’s Radiation Protection Standard for Limiting Exposure to Radiofrequency Fields – 100 kHz to 300 GHz (ARPANSA Standard).
+We tell operators that EME levels must be below the level set by ARPANSA’s Radiation Protection Standard for Limiting Exposure to Radiofrequency Fields – 100 kHz to 300 GHz (ARPANSA Standard).

 Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 (Apparatus LCD) and in radiocommunications class licences.